ANNOUNCEMENT: The 2020 Poster Contest will be cancelled for this year due to the virus.

 Poster Entry Form – fillable Adobe pdf

-1. Posters submitted must be original work of the student and drawn in color horizontally (landscape) on an 8 ½ X 11 inch white sheet of paper.
+1. Posters submitted must be original work of the student only and drawn in color horizontally (landscape) on an 8 ½ X 11 inch white sheet of paper.
 Cardstock is preferred.
 The drawing should illustrate one of these six economic concepts:

 -Goods & Services